How to Optimize your Marketing Strategy for Voice Search in 2021

 Voice search vs traditional search

-Using voice, you’d say something like, ‘where can I get a nice dress for British summer weather?’
+Using voice you'd say something like 'where can I get a nice dress for summer weather?'
 See the difference?
-Simply because it’s easier and more natural to talk than it is to type, spoken searches are typically more concerned with:
+Simply because it's easier and more natural to talk than it is to type spoken searches are typically more concerned with:

 Why’s voice search SEO so important?